 Trent Junction: the heart of the East Midlands rail network

-- Committee Meeting open to all Branch members: September or October 2018; date, time and venue tbc.
+- Open Branch Meeting (all members welcome) preceded by Committee Meeting: September or October 2018; date, time and venue tbc.

 - Pre-Christmas get-together: December 2018; date tbc; from 12:00; the Canalhouse, Nottingham.

-- Committee Meeting open to all Branch members: January or February 2019; date, time and venue tbc.
+- Open Branch Meeting (all members welcome) preceded by Committee Meeting: January or February 2019; date, time and venue tbc.

 Local Rail User GroupsSome of the Rail User Groups in the East Midlands are mentioned in the text below.
 Others may be found on Railfuture's Regional List of Rail User Groups.
 The Regional List can be downloaded in PDF format here.